Mechanisation is a multi-dimensional concept and widely used in agriculture.

 Sustainable Mechanisation Can Among Others:

-“We call on the Nigerian government to emulate other nations of the world in having political will to implement strategic policies and programmes that will change the face of the economy like the case of Iran, being the second largest country in the Middle East, both in terms of size and population”.
+I conclude by saying that, Nigerian government should emulate other nations of the world in having political will to implement strategic policies and programmes that will change the face of the economy like the case of Iran, being the second largest country in the Middle East, both in terms of size and population.

 A quarter of Iran’s population lives in rural areas.
 And 21.2% of the total working population of the country is employed in the agricultural sector because an agency is managing her business of agriculture.